elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks.markdown

 ## async/await

-So far we have explored tasks that are started and run in isolation, with no regard for their return value.
+So far we have explored tasks that are started and run in isolation, without regard to their return value.
 However, sometimes it is useful to run a task to compute a value and read its result later on.
 For this, tasks also provide the `async/await` pattern:

 ```elixir
 task = Task.async(fn -> compute_something_expensive() end)